fractal/react-typewriter-effect/README.md

 ### For a multiple text display

-Set the multiText props to an array of strings which are displayed sequentially
+Set the `multiText` props to an array of strings which are displayed sequentially.

 ```
 import TypeWriterEffect from 'react-typewriter-effect';